fnunnari/YALLAH/README.md

 * The 3D authoring pipeline relies on [Blender](https://www.blender.org/).
 * The character generation heavily relies on the excellent [Manuel Bastioni Laboratory](http://www.manuelbastioni.com/) character generator.
+  * IMPORTANT!
+Towards the end of 2018, the original author dropped the development.
+The follow-up is called MB-Lab and is available at the following git repo: <https://github.com/animate1978/MB-Lab>.
+  * The MB-Lab v1.6.1a, currently used for this project, is available for direct download at <https://github.com/NumesSanguis/FACSvatar/releases/download/v0.3.4-alpha-release/manuelbastionilab_161a.zip>.
 * The real-time 3D rendering targets [Unity](https://unity3d.com/).
 * The text-to-speech synthesis relies on the [MARY Text-to-Speech System (MaryTTS)](http://mary.dfki.de/)
 * The [Haxe](https://haxe.org/) meta-programming language is used to develop some of the code.